reorbit/reorbit/README.md

 export const NewOrbDef: OrbDef = {
   state: { // All serializable state should be defined in the state map
     stateKey: { // The state is assigned to the orb with the key provided
-      default: () => 0, // The initial function returns the initial state
+      default: 0, // The initial state
       transitions: { // The transitions in the definition will be assigned to the orb
         // When the function on the orb is called the state transition defined here is made
         // All the arguments to the function call are appended to the state transition arguments